Great Tibet Tour Logo GREAT TIBET TOUR ®

 Join Private Tours

 Generally, travelers think that private tours would be more expensive, but it is not.
 If there are more people from you, the cost per person of a private tour will be cheaper, because you can share the vehicle fare and guide fee together, and the cost per person will be less.
-So if there're more than 3 from you, joining a private tour is a good choice.
-By the way, it's better to have even traveler number to avoid single supplement fees.
+So if there are more than 3 of you, joining a private tour is a good choice.
+By the way, it's better to have an even traveler number to avoid single supplement fees.

 • 7 Days Lhasa Shigatse Everest Base Camp Sakya Tour from 921USD